FMOD Integration and Low-Level Audio API

 -

-Coop Peer-to-peer -> Dedicated Server, login system, authentication server, gateway server, dedicated databases for credentials and world data
+The multiplayer went from Coop Peer-to-peer to Dedicated Server.
+It had a login system, authentication server, gateway server, dedicated databases for credentials and world data.

 Multiplayer Library in Godot